-Demographics are the ‘who’ in a target market, and include quantifiable characteristics such as age, gender, annual income and so on.
+Demographics are the ‘who’ in a target market and include quantifiable characteristics such as age, gender, annual income and so on.

 Psychographics, on the other hand, deal with the values, attitudes, and lifestyles of a target market.
 It is based on the assumption that such subjective factors influence the types of services an individual chooses.

-Out of the three aspects, psychographics are arguably the most important.
+Out of the three aspects, psychographics is arguably the most impactful.
 You can use demographics and geographics to form a general outline of your target market.
-However, to successfully market your services, you have to go deeper and connect with your target market on an emotional level — and psychographics allows you to do just that.
+However, to successfully market your services you have to go deeper — understanding psychographics will allow you to create an emotional connection with your target market, thereby making it easier to persuade them to use your services.

 STEPS TO DEFINING YOUR TARGET MARKET

-Also, be sure to register your portfolio site on Google Analytics, which allows you to obtain useful data about your visitors.
-For example, you can discover the traffic sources to your portfolio site, and see where your visitors are located.
-If you want to learn more, Google has Analytics Help.
+Also, be sure to register your portfolio site on Google Analytics to obtain useful data about your visitors.
+For example, you can discover the traffic sources to your portfolio site, and see where your visitors are usually located.

-If you want to extend the reach of your brand, consider reaching out influencers who have strong relationships with your target market.
+If you want to extend the reach of your brand, consider reaching out to influencers who have strong relationships with your target market.